halayuba/laravel-vuejs-tailwind-surf/README.md

     bookApiUrl: 'http://{url}/api/library/books',
     libraryApiUrl: 'http://{url}/api/library',
 ~~~
-* An optional sql file "resources.sql" is included as an example
+* An optional sql files "resources.sql", "books.sql", and "book_subject.sql" are included as seeders.
+Also, book cover images are included in the "extra" folder but you will need to move it to be in the root folder storage under app and under the public folder.

 ### Maintainers & Contributors